wenlzhang/obsidian-task-chat/README.md

 Search and manage tasks in multiple languages:

-**Supported languages:**
-- English
+- English (default)
-- 中文 (Chinese)
-- Add more in Settings → Semantic Expansion → Query Languages
+- Any language - configure in Settings → Semantic Expansion

 **How it works:**
-- AI expands keywords into multiple languages
+- AI generates semantic equivalents in configured languages
-- Example: "fix" → "repair, solve, 修复, 修理, 解决"
+- Default: 5 variations per keyword
 - Works in Smart Search and Task Chat modes

 **Examples:**